GarboMuffin/bananatron/README.md

 ### Step 3: Instrument

 Launch the app as you would normally.
-It'll work as normal, but now with instrumentation.
-Click around a bit to collect as much possibly interesting data as possible.
+It'll work the same as normal, but now its inner workings are being instrumented.
+Interact with the app as a user would to gather as much interesting data as possible.

+We repeated this process for more than 100 apps to get a pretty big dataset.

 ### Step 4: Analyze the data

-The logs are stored in a folder called Bananatron Logs in your home directory.
-They can be quite long, so good luck.
-We have a script that automated much of this process however it is not ready to be shared.
+The logs are stored in a folder called `Bananatron Logs` in your home directory.
+They can be quite long and are meant to be machine-readable.
+Good luck.

+We have a script that we used to identify various risks to be further analyzed by a human, however it is not ready to be shared.

+## Discovered security vulnerabilities

+Bugs that were discovered, at least in part, based on data collected by Bananatron:

+ - CVE-2024-54147: Altair (GraphQL client) did not validate HTTPS certificates.

+## License

+Bananatron is available under the [GNU General Public License v3.0](LICENSE) license.
+The copyleft clauses of the GPLv3 should not hinder auditing closed-source apps on your computer as that is not redistribution.